Application opens: January 4

 Deadline to apply: March 15 at 11:59PM (ET)

 Number of Weeks: 8

 Tenure Dates: Exact tenure dates for this summer internship will be worked out with the mentor.
 The internship can start as early as June and needs to conclude by 8/25.

 This internship honors Benjamin Lawless and his legacy as an internationally recognized exhibition planner, designer, Emmy winning filmmaker and writer.
 The Benjamin Lawless Internship is an opportunity for rising senior high school students to learn about audience engagement, exhibition design, and research stories associated with objects of all kinds and the people who used and created them.

-Over the course of five consecutive weeks in the summer, a Benjamin Lawless intern will develop creativity and imagination by finding new ways to tell stories inspired by the Smithsonian’s collections and research.
-An Intern engages in this guided learning experience 40 hours a week Monday-Friday.
-Upon the conclusion of the internship, the intern will provide an expression of their experience in any form they choose.
+Benjamin Lawless interns l develop creativity and imagination by finding new ways to tell stories inspired by the Smithsonian’s collections and research.
+An Intern engages in this guided learning experience at least 36 hours a week Monday-Friday.

 As part of this application, you will be asked to submit the following: